Fruits, Herbs & Vegetables

 Mound soil over the lateral or brace roots of corn stalks for extra support against strong winds.

-*Pick summer squash and zucchini every day or two to keep the plants producing.
+Pick summer squash and zucchini every 1-2 days to keep the plants producing.

-*Bt (Bacillus thuringiensis) is used by many gardeners to protect cole crops from chewing caterpillars.
+Bacillus thuringiensis (Bt) is used by many gardeners to protect cole crops from chewing caterpillars.
 Find it in garden centers under the name Dipel or Thuricide.

 White flies are attracted to yellow, so use yellow sticky boards to reduce their populations.

-*Every weed that produces seed means more trouble next year.
+- Every weed that produces seed means more weeds next year.
 Control weeds before they go to seed.